 Rosedale M.D., Ron; Carol Colman (2009-10-13).
 The Rosedale Diet (pp. 166-167).
 HarperCollins.
 Kindle Edition.

 When sharing cautions, I think it’s important to discuss degrees of ketosis.
 Dr. Cunnane, for instance, has recommended that as little as .3-.5 mmol/L of beta-hydroxybutyrate for E4 carriers may be able to preventatively offset our cerebral glucose hypometabolism.
 I’m guessing that low of a level would naturally occur during sleep in someone not restricting carbs.
 Of course, those already experiencing cognitive symptoms would need higher levels.
 FWIW, as someone who HAS experienced cognitive decline, I personally aim for mild ketosis (.7-1.5mmol/L,) mild CR, a 12-16 hour daily fast, and exercise.
 The combination has greatly improved my cognition for over two years.
 Aside from some muscle loss (working on it ) I've escaped any detrimental consequences so far...

 ApropoE4 wrote:The trouble with long term ketogenic diets is that we don't know if the risk increases they exhibit in children for kidney stones and bone fractures are additive or multiplicative.
 That is, if children put on this diet for years end up developing kidney stones ten times more frequently than their peers, nobody can say if it's just that we see an additional 20 cases per 1000 and the same would be true for middle aged folks, or if all of you keto-addicts are going to be getting kidney stone surgery instead of ultrasound treatment because your bones become to brittle to withstand the latter.
 I

-Users browsing this forum: Gratefuldawg and 3 guests
+Users browsing this forum: JulieAnnie and 2 guests